C22-PS292/Lakon/Resource/Mockup/README.md

-This folder consist overview oage of the page
+This folder consist overview page of the app